GrigorovBore/serverwatch-py-lab/README.md

 ## Project Goal

 I built this project to practice the complete DevOps workflow—from writing the application to deploying it on a Linux server.
-Along the way, I'm gaining hands-on experience with Python, Docker, GitHub Actions, Git, and Linux while learning how these tools fit together in a real deployment workflow.
+Along the way, I'm gaining hands-on experience with Python, Docker, Git, and Linux while learning how these tools fit together in a real deployment workflow.

 ---

-## Planned Features (v1)
+## Features

 * CPU usage
 * Memory usage